kwonus/Quelle/Quelle-AVX.md

 2) defined macro labels.
 3) command history

-Finally delimiters ( e.g.  ; or + ), between two distinct unquoted search clauses are ***required*** to identify the boundary between the two search clauses.
-A single delimiter <u>before</u> any search clause is always ***optional*** (e.g., Delimiters are permitted between quoted and unquoted clauses, and any other clause that precedes any search clause).
-They are ***unexpected*** anywhere else in the statement.
-This makes a Quelle statement a bit less cluttered than the version 1.0 specification
+Finally the plus ( + ) delimiter is required between any multi-expression search command.
+This defines the boundary between the two expressions.
+The + delimiter also has it's own distinct settings; any assignments to the left of the + sign are disregarded in subsequent expressions.
+While results are collated into a single set of search results, each search expression, including its dedicated assignments represents a discrete Quelle search.

 ---